 If you don’t own a pressure washer, you should choose one with a safe level of pressure (below 2,000 PSI).

 A water pressure that is too high can begin to strip paint.

 A popular choice for a car pressure washer is the Sun Joe SPX3000.
 The SPX3000 is an electric pressure washer capable of 2030 PSI.
 It comes with the appropriate spray nozzles for pressure washing a car and two detergent tanks.

-It is also important to use the correct nozzle washing a car.
-The nozzle determines the angle in which the water leaves the pressure washer.
+It is also important to use the correct nozzle to wash a car.
+The nozzle determines the angle at which the water leaves the pressure washer.
 If the angle is too sharp, it can cause damage to your car.

 You should use a 25 or 40 degree nozzle when pressure washing your car.
 Check your pressure washer to find the appropriate nozzle attachments.